Natural selection in compartmentalized environment with reshuffling: Generalization to a non-Poissonian distribution in compartments, to nonadditive phenotype, and to multi-trait phenotype cases

-In this section, we do not aim for the proof of existence, continuity, etc of the operators and operations or the study of the generality of the results.
-We will just point out possible generalization of the framework developed so far.
+In this section, we do not aim for the proof of existence, continuity, etc of the relevant operators and operations or for the study of the generality of the results.
+We will just point out a possible generalization of the framework developed so far.